 Hope in Invisible Illnesses

 As their name suggests, invisible illnesses can be difficult to understand and formulate, leading to conflicting hypotheses as to their aetiology and prognosis.
 From a hope theory perspective, this means there may be a lack of consensus on the goals of recovery and the pathways to achieving them (Tryon et al., 2018).
-For instance, the PACE trials for CFS/ME advocated goals of physical and psychological recovery (i.e. overcoming physical deconditioning and anxiety; Van Houdenhove, 2006), using CBT and GET as their intervention/pathway.
-In contrast, more biomedical perspectives (e.g. Goldberg, 2022) focus on symptom reduction goals, achieved through pathways including pharmacological intervention (Jarrot et al., 2022).
+For instance, the PACE trials for CFS/ME advocated goals of physical and psychological recovery (i.e., overcoming physical deconditioning and anxiety; Van Houdenhove, 2006), using CBT and GET as their intervention/pathway.
+In contrast, more biomedical perspectives (e.g., Goldberg, 2022) focus on symptom reduction goals, achieved through pathways including pharmacological intervention (Jarrot et al., 2022).

 For long covid, neither psychological nor biomedical approaches have yet achieved their goals.
 For some, this elusiveness of a ‘cure’ might lead to more nuanced goals of living a meaningful life despite illness – a sentiment reminiscent of the broader ‘recovery movement’ (Piat, Seida & Sabetti, 2017).
 In this perspective, pathways involve engaging in personally meaningful activities, whilst learning to “exist in a space somewhere between illness and wellness” (Gahan, 2023, p.58).
 From a hope theory perspective, the uncertainty surrounding recovery may lead to more personal meaning making and agentic processes (Balen & Merluzzi, 2021).